Drvi/ProtocolBuffers.jl/docs/src/faq.md

 ### How do I work with `oneof` fields?

-A `oneof` field represent a set of possible fields (*members*) of which only one can be set at time.
+A `oneof` field represents a set of possible fields (*members*) of which only one can be set at a time.
 Individual members of a `oneof` field cannot be distinguished by their `type` alone, one needs to know the respective member field `name` as well.
 In this package, we use a `OneOf{T}` type to represent the chosen member, is only has two fields: a `value::T` and a `name::Symbol`.
 Dereferencing a `OneOf` instance will return the value.

 Because Protocol Buffers stress that one needs to handle situations where message definitions evolve and when data transfer can fail, we need to have a *default value* for all fields, `oneof` fields included.
-Given multitple members, there is no clear default value to choose, so we represent the absence of a `OneOf` instance with `nothing`.
+Given multiple members, there is no clear default value to choose, so we represent the absence of a `OneOf` instance with `nothing`.
 This means that, by default, all `oneof` fields are presented as `Union{Nothing,OneOf{...}}` in Julia.
 These unions can sometimes be tricky to reason about for the Julia compiler so we recommend the following when working with `OneOf` types:

 * Try to manually split the `Union`, i.e. instead of